EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-servicegroup/ssl-servicegroup.md

 <b>tls12</b>
 State of TLSv1.2 protocol support for the SSL service group.

+<b>SNIEnable</b>
+The state of SNI extension.
+Server Name Indication (SNI) helps to enable SSL encryption on multiple subdomains if the domains are controlled by the same organization and share the same second-level domain name.

+<b>ocspStapling</b>
+State of OCSP stapling support on the SSL virtual server.
+Supported only if the protocol used is higher than SSLv3.
+Possible values:
+ENABLED: The appliance sends a request to the OCSP responder to check the status of the server certificate and caches the response for the specified time.
+If the response is valid at the time of SSL handshake with the client, the OCSP-based server certificate status is sent to the client during the handshake.
+DISABLED: The appliance does not check the status of the server certificate.

 <b>serverAuth</b>
 The state of the server authentication configuration for the SSL service group.
 For SSL deployments where data is encrypted end-to-end using SSL, you can authenticate the server.